rachaelmmccue/Capstone/README.md

 - Track ID
 - <b>Target: skipped within 30 seconds of playing</b>

-The second CSV contained the musical elements.
+The second CSV contained the musical elements for about 50,000 total tracks.
 The music elements did not contain any genre based information, rather acoustic vectors and elements of a song that convey its energy or feeling like the following:

 - Acousticness
 - Valence